 A legend of British football, Sir Bobby Charlton played for Manchester United for over twenty years.
 Remembered for his pivotal role in the England World Cup win of 1966, Charlton now works as a sports speaker on both the broadcasting and after dinner speaker circuits.

-Sir Bobby Charlton spent the majority of his club career at Manchester United, leaving the club in 1973 after seventeen years in the first team.
 Whilst at United, Sir Bobby made over 750 appearances, scored over 200 goals and was the club’s most capped player until Ryan Giggs overtook the record.
 He helped the club win three Football League First Division trophies, as well as a European Cup and FA Cup.
-A survivor of the devastating Munich air crash, Sir Bobby Charlton is one of the most beloved players to ever grace Old Trafford and remains an immensely popular figure at the club.
+Sir Bobby Charlton is one of the most beloved players to ever grace Old Trafford and remains an immensely popular figure at the club.

 Continuing his association with Manchester United, Sir Bobby Charlton became a member of the club’s board of directors in 1984 and has held this position for more than twenty years.
 He continues to work as a football speaker for the club as well as making appearances on television and at live sports celebrations and fan events.

-To book Sir Bobby Charlton as the football speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Sir Bobby Charlton as the football speaker for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.